xwal/awesome-stars/topics.md

 ## llm

-- [liaohch3/claude-tap](https://github.com/liaohch3/claude-tap) - Intercept and inspect API traffic from Claude Code, Codex CLI, OpenCode, and Cursor CLI in a trace viewer.
+- [liaohch3/claude-tap](https://github.com/liaohch3/claude-tap) - Intercept and inspect Coding Agent API traffic from Claude Code, Codex CLI, Gemini CLI, Cursor CLI, OpenCode, Kimi, Pi, and Hermes in a local trace viewer.
 - [MemPalace/mempalace](https://github.com/MemPalace/mempalace) - The best-benchmarked open-source AI memory system.
 And it's free.
 - [NousResearch/hermes-agent](https://github.com/NousResearch/hermes-agent) - The agent that grows with you
-- [asgeirtj/system_prompts_leaks](https://github.com/asgeirtj/system_prompts_leaks) - Extracted system prompts from ChatGPT (GPT-5.5 Thinking), Claude (Opus 4.7, Opus 4.6, Sonnet 4.6, Claude Code), Gemini (3.1 Pro, 3 Flash, Gemini CLI), Grok (4.3 beta), Perplexity, and more.
-Updated re
 - [bytedance/deer-flow](https://github.com/bytedance/deer-flow) - An open-source long-horizon SuperAgent harness that researches, codes, and creates.
 With the help of sandboxes, memories, tools, skill, subagents and message gateway, it handles different levels of ta
 - [shareAI-lab/learn-claude-code](https://github.com/shareAI-lab/learn-claude-code) - Bash is all you need -  A nano claude code–like 「agent harness」, built from 0 to 1
 - [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source 24/7 Cowork app for OpenClaw, Hermes Agent, Claude Code, Codex, OpenCode, Gemini CLI and 20+ more CLI | Customize your assistants | Star if you like it!